UMEssen/ikim-fhirclient/README.md

 > **Note**: This library is currently in development and not all functionality is available.
 Any part might be changed or removed without prior notice.

-> **Important**: Browser-based library for use with module bundlers in frontend applications.
+> **Important**: At the moment, this is a Browser-based library for use with module bundlers in frontend applications.
 Not intended for direct browser script tags or Node.js backends.

 ## Installation